 An aromatherapy session using rosemary seems to be useful for reducing anxiety, while improving the perception of reality (also known as Mindfulness) of people who undergo these practices.

 At the veterinary level, rosemary alcohol is also used topically as an antiparasitic, to eliminate parasites while relieving the itching and skin discomfort they cause.
-Strangely enough, is also used at veterinary level to prevent hair loss and promote its growth.
+Interestingly, it is also used at the veterinary level to prevent hair loss and promote its growth.

-To conclude, we must warn that rosemary alcohol is a safe remedy for the majority of the population, but there are certain groups that should refrain from using it, especially if they have not made a consultation with their trusted doctor about the possible risks of using this traditional medicine.
+To conclude, we must warn that rosemary alcohol is a safe remedy for most of the population, but there are certain groups that should refrain from using it, especially if they have not consulted their trusted doctor about the possible risks of using this traditional medicine.

 One of these groups is that of pregnant women.
 Rosemary has certain toxic qualities for embryos (it has traditionally also been used as an abortifacient), so its consumption during pregnancy or lactation is highly discouraged and should be avoided.

-Other people who might notice negative effects of rosemary alcohol would be those who take lithium, such as those undergoing treatment for bipolar disorder.
+Other people who might experience negative effects of rosemary alcohol would be those who take lithium, such as those undergoing treatment for bipolar disorder.
 Rosemary appears to interact with lithium, increasing its toxicity.

-Your improved circulation may be a problem for people with low blood pressure or high blood pressure. with coagulation problemsso in these cases its use is also not recommended without the authorization of a health care professional.
+Its improved circulation may be a problem for people with low or high blood pressure, or with coagulation problems, so in these cases, its use is also not recommended without the authorization of a healthcare professional.